Travel Grants

 Other Opportunities

 The Division of International Affairs administers the UNT International Travel Grant.
-The UNT International Travel Grant provides funding to UNT graduate students who receive a Toulouse Graduate School Travel Grant to participate in a professional meeting abroad.
-Read more about the International Travel Grant.
+The UNT International Travel Grant provides funding to UNT graduate students who receive a Toulouse Graduate School Travel Award to participate in a professional meeting abroad.
+Read more about the International Travel Award.

 Questions?
 E-mail us: Travel.Grants@unt.edu